Implement Inbox Messaging on iOS

 To automatically mark an inbox message as read when a user taps on an inbox push notification, enable or disable the setMarkMessageReadOnInboxNotificationOpen feature in the PushConfigBuilder.

-To sort inbox messages in your custom inbox implementation, use the value of sendDateUtc from the inbox message returned by getAllMessages and other getters.
+To sort inbox messages in your inbox implementation, use the value of sendDateUtc from the inbox message returned by getAllMessages and other getters.

 When the application receives an Alert + Inbox notification while it's in the foreground, it's recommended to call the refreshMessages method to fetch the latest inbox messages.
 Doing so ensures the UI stays updated with the most recent content.
-For more information, review the sample implementation in the iO LearningApp.
+For more information, review the sample implementation in the iOS LearningApp.